News in brief:

-Exploring the differences between Visa and MasterCard FX rates
+The difference between Visa and Mastercard FX rates

 I could have written a long analysis on this topic.
-However, US blog Mile Value ran an excellent piece this week which went into it in great detail.
-It is worth a read if you want to know more about the difference between MasterCard and Visa and why MasterCard comes out ahead.
+However, US site Mile Value ran an excellent piece this week which went into it in great detail.
+It is worth a read if you want to know more about the difference between Mastercard and Visa and why Mastercard comes out ahead.